arpng/Android_OpenMP/README.md

 ## OpenMP

 - Go to File → New → New Project, scroll all the way down and select Native C++.
-- Give a desired name and save location to your project.
+- Give your desired name and save location for your project.
 I used Java and my Minimum SDK was API 30 (“R”; Android 11).
 Build configuration language was Kotlin DSL.
 - Hit Next, leave C++ standard at Toolchain Default and click on Finish.
 - Once you create your project you should see a small popup on the bottom right of your screen about some Microsoft Defender configuration just click on “Automatically” and accept the user prompt that follows.
 - I prefer using the “Project” view in the file tree window located in the left of Android Studio's UI, between the sidebar far left and the file editor.
-Default view is “Android” so just change it from the drop down menu if you want.
+Default view is “Android” so just change it from the drop-down menu if you want.
 - Locate the native-lib.cpp file under “[project name]\app\src\main\cpp” in the file tree window and rename it to native-lib.c (right click on it → Refactor → Rename).
 - Place your OpenMP C code inside this file.
 In order to make the link with the Java code from MainActivity.java (~cpp/java/com.example.[project name]) you need 3 things:
   - Import jni.h .